 How to keep that travel budget long after you’ve returned home

 It only took 7 days for the desires to set in.
 What scented candle will I have in my room?
-I must book the hairdresser so they can help me look like THAT girl.
+What new hairstyle shall I get?
 OMG, I have to have that cute little dress.
 My eyebrows don’t look like that, maybe I need to visit the brow bar… URGHHH

 Stop it, Alexa.
 Stop it!

 I’ve only been back 7 days and I’ve already spent one month’s salary four times over in my head.
 I’m buying that organic protein powder, that recycled notebook, that new sarong.
-All this on top of my daily coffee & weekend acai bowls – Cos DAYUM, they’re so good here in Australia!
+All this on top of my daily coffee & weekend acai bowls – Cos DAYUM, acai bowls are soooo good here in Australia!
 I think I need to go back and re-read my own article 45 ways to save money so you can travel the world!

 How do I not turn into a douche when I land back in Australia?